Gravitational wave polarization modes and the kinematical tensors in general relativity and beyond: Weak gravitational waves

 while its orthogonal projector gives

-where uppercase indices where used to denote spatial coordinates transverse to the spatial propagation direction of the wave, namely $(x^I) = (x, y)$.
+where uppercase indices were used to denote spatial coordinates transverse to the spatial propagation direction of the wave, namely $(x^I) = (x, y)$.
 Then, the only nonvanishing components of the polarization modes~\eqref{eq:polarization-modes-def} yield simply

-which coincides with those reported in the literature [cf., e.g., equation (6) of \cite{hyun2019exact}].
+These expressions coincide with those reported in the literature [cf., e.g., equation (6) of \cite{hyun2019exact}].
 Explicitly in terms of the perturbation one obtains